In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records.

 DNSSEC and DANE on a webserver

-By combining DNSSEC and DANE, the integrity and authenticity of both the DNS responses and the TLS certificates are ensured, providing a robust mechanism to prevent man-in-the-middle attacks and other security threats.
+By combining DNSSEC and DANE, the integrity and authenticity of both the DNS responses and the TLS certificates are ensured, providing a robust mechanism to prevent man-in-the-middle attacks and improving overall webserver trust.

 The flow of DNSSEC and DANE on a webserver